xNINE2NINEx/HotTubLiquidators/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.1.17 =
+* Improvement: Increased frequency of filesystem permission check and update of the WAF config files.
+* Improvement: More complete data removal when deactivating with remove tables and files checked.
+* Improvement: Better diagnostics logging for GeoIP conflicts.
+* Fix: Text fix in invalid username lockout message.
+* Fix: PHP 7.3 syntax compatibility fixes.

 = 7.1.16 =
 * Improvement: Service whitelisting can now be selectively toggled on or off per service.